Customer retention

 2. Hold in-person events

 Getting to know people where they live is a great way to make and keep new clients.
 Gyms can hold public workouts or yoga classes in the park.
 Hair salons can do style shows and ask for hair model volunteers.
-Bars or cafes can hold themed tasting events supporting a local sports team or to celebrate a favorite ingredient.
+Bars or cafes can hold themed tasting events supporting a local sports team or to celebrate a favourite ingredient.

 When you host your event, make sure you have a place for visitors to sign up for freebies given away throughout the programming.
 When you collect information, let people know you’ll also send coupons via email or to home addresses.
 Create a special hashtag for your event and hold a social media contest to involve the new customers in your online marketing.
 Don’t forget to build in some extra employee time while you’re planning your activities.